ajpage74/terraform-foundations-azure/AZURE.md

 cd /root
 git clone https://github.com/YOURUSER/tflab
 ```

+You'll be prompted for a username and password since this is a private repository.

 Now copy all the files from your **sandbox** directory into the newly cloned **tflab** directory: